Carnival stock rises after cruise operator announces 75% of fleet capacity will return this year

 - Carnival's stock jumped more than 7%.

-Shares of Carnival jumped 7% on Tuesday after the company announced plans to resume guest cruises with 75% of its total fleet capacity by year's end, despite concerns about the spread of the more infectious delta Covid variant.
+Shares of Carnival jumped 7.45% on Tuesday after the company announced plans to resume guest cruises with 75% of its total fleet capacity by year's end, despite concerns about the spread of the more infectious delta Covid variant.
+The stock closed at $21.19 per share.

 The company will resume operations with 54 ships across eight of its nine brands.
 Carnival Cruise Line, which already resumed operations, will also bring back the remaining nine vessels in its fleet by the end of the year.

-These steps taken together will boost Carnival's total operating capacity to 75%, according the company.
+These steps taken together will boost Carnival's total operating capacity to 75%, according to the company.

 In recent weeks, Carnival stock has fallen nearly 33% from its 52-week high of $31.52 on June 8.
 The stock is down more than 2% year to date.

-Shares of Royal Caribbean Cruises rose more than 6% after falling nearly 4% on Monday, and Norwegian Cruise Line rose more than 7% after falling more than 5% on Monday.
+Shares of Royal Caribbean Cruises rose 7.74% after falling nearly 4% on Monday, and Norwegian Cruise Line rose 8.28% after falling more than 5% on Monday.

 The cruise industry is among the last to return to pre-pandemic operations after there were several high-profile outbreaks aboard ships at the beginning of the health crisis.
 The Centers for Disease Control and Prevention imposed strict health guidelines on the industry to prevent further outbreaks.